LeonErasmusCh/monolith/README.md

 ### database

-1. add env vars into a .env file as per .env.example:
+- add env vars into a .env file as per .env.example.
+The database.config file had been set up.

 ```
 # Database configuration (postgresql)